KP1709/ScrabbleWordCalculator/README.md

 React / Typescript / CSS / pnpm / APIs / Cypress (Testing) / Husky (Git Hooks)

 ## 🍼 Introduction
-Playing the original version of Scrabble, I know it can sometimes be difficult to calculate a word's score.
+Playing the original version of Scrabble, it can sometimes be difficult to calculate a word's score.
 Therefore, I created my own version of a Scrabble calculator.
 When a word is entered, it checks if the word is valid and displays its score.
 Bonuses and multipliers can be added to calculate the correct score.

 ## ⚙️ Changes
 The commit 81ea887 was code clean-up for the entire project.